InternLM/lmdeploy/builder/manywheel/README.md

 WITH_PUSH=true ./build_all_docker.sh
 ```

-To build a specific docker image use:
+To build a docker image with specific cuda version or manylinux-docker version, you may use:

 ```bash
 MANY_LINUX_VERSION=2014 GPU_ARCH_VERSION=11.8 ./build_docker.sh
 ```

-## Building lmdeploy
+## Build lmdeploy wheel

 ```bash
 ./build_all_wheel.sh